uclaopt/TMAC/doc/source/contribute.rst

 Contribute to TMAC
 ********************
-We welcome patches.
+oWe welcome patches.
 If you plan to contribute a new module, you can consider to add testcases in `tests <https://github.com/uclaopt/TMAC/tree/master/test>`_.
 Changes should be verified to not break existing tests before they are submitted for review.
 We use Google test for unit testing.

 Setup the repository
 =====================